mathesar-foundation/mathesar-website/about.md

 {% include funder-logos.html %}

-Our long term goal is to offer hosting and consulting services around Mathesar to sustain ourselves.
-We **will not**:

-- (1) build features that are not open source
-- (2) take funding that requires us to grow at all costs
+As we continue to develop Mathesar, our long-term goal is to offer a paid SaaS (Software as a Service) version of Mathesar in order to sustain the project.
+We remain committed to open source principles and will not create closed-source features or accept funding that would compromise our values.
 {% endcapture %}

 {% include highlight.html header='Our plans for financial sustainability' content=highlight1 theme='lighter' separator=true %}